ocaml/ocamlbuild/manual/manual.md

 ## Dispatch

-Tag and rule declarations, or configuration option manipulation, are side-effects that modify a global ocamlbuild state.
+Tag and rule declarations, or configuration option manipulation, are side-effects that modify a global OCamlbuild state.
 It would be fragile to write your `myocamlbuild.ml` with such side-effects performed at module initialization time, in the following style